usmansbk/blog-draft/markdowns/redux.md

   - An input box to let the user type in the new item
   - A button to add the item
   - A list of all the exisiting items
-- Todo and Goal items should have unique IDs
+- Each items should have unique ID value
-- We should be able to delete Todo and Goal items
+- We should be able to delete items
-- Clicking a Todo item should mark it as completed
+- Clicking an item should mark it as completed

 The final app should look like this: